markfinger/python-webpack/README.md

 -----

 python-webpack takes paths to [config files](https://webpack.github.io/docs/configuration.html) and passes them to a compiler.
-Once the compiler has built the assets, they can be easily injected into your frontend as rendered &lt;script&gt; and &lt;link&gt; elements.
+Once the compiler has built the assets, it returns an object which enables you to interact with the results of the build process.

 ```python
 from webpack.compiler import webpack